crazymaik/git-swish/README.md

 ## Installation

 [Cmder][1] and [Ruby][2] are required.
+No dedicated installation is currently provided.
+To install:

+1. Clone this Git repository.
+2. Copy `clink\git-swish.lua` to `<cmder>\config`.
-Simply clone this Git repository and execute `path\to\repo\bin\git-swish-setup.cmd` in your Cmder terminal.
+3. Execute `path\to\repo\bin\git-swish-setup.cmd` in your Cmder terminal whenever you want to use it.

 ## Usage